wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers.rst

 It is recommended to use accelerometers in FRC for any application which needs a rough measurement of the current acceleration.
 This can include detecting collisions with other robots or field elements, so that vulnerable mechanisms can be automatically retracted.
 They may also be used to determine when the robot is passing over rough terrain for an autonomous routine (such as traversing the defenses in FIRST Stronghold).

 For detecting collisions, it is often more robust to measure the jerk than the acceleration.
-The jerk is the derivate (or rate of change) of acceleration, and indicates how rapidly the forces on the robot are changing - the sudden impulse from a collision causes a sharp spike in the jerk.
-Jerk can be determined by simply taking the difference of subsequent acceleration measurements:
+The jerk is the derivative (or rate of change) of acceleration, and indicates how rapidly the forces on the robot are changing - the sudden impulse from a collision causes a sharp spike in the jerk.
+Jerk can be determined by simply taking the difference of subsequent acceleration measurements, and dividing by the time between them:

 .. tabs::